Summary: Critique of Pure Reason (page 9)

 .
 In this sense, it functions as a canon

-Having completed our reading of the Introduction, we are now prepared—equipped with these explanations—to proceed to the first part: the Transcendental Theory of Elements.
+Having completed our reading of the Introduction, we are now ready—equipped with these explanations—to proceed to the first part: the Transcendental Theory of Elements.

 Transcendental Theory of Elements